 Stuart Forster follows the Douglas Bader Trail in St Omer, France.

-“Who’s Douglas Bader?” asked my girlfriend upon realising I was planning a trip to St Omer, in northern France, that would include a guided tour of the new Douglas Bader Trail.
+“Who’s Douglas Bader?” asked my partner upon realising I was planning a trip to St Omer, in northern France, that would include a guided tour of the new Douglas Bader Trail.
 The tours show where the Royal Air Force’s Spitfire pilot was shot down plus locations associated with his subsequent escape and recapture.

 “What?
 You’ve never heard of Sir Douglas Bader?”
 I asked incredulously.
 I thought that pretty much everybody knew of the story of the World War Two fighter pilot ace and war hero.